alexbecker/prompt-injection/paper.typ

 We examine $Delta p("Unable")$ per model and attack by computing statistics per-rule and reporting its macro-average (equal weight per rule).
 Confidence intervals are computed using BCa @efron1987bca (cluster bootstrap over rules) with the macro-average recomputed on each resample.
-The attacks with an average $Delta p("Unable") > 0$ with at least 97.5% confidence are listed in Table 6.
+The attacks with an average $Delta p("Unable") > 0$ with at least 97.5% confidence are listed in Table VII.
 Note $N$ varies slightly within the same model because we are not always able to sample 3 distinct responses for all attacks.

 #let rows = csv("tables/delta_p_refusal.csv").slice(1)